Dan Ryan Expressway: History

 The first segment of the Dan Ryan, opened on December 12, 1961, and ran between US 12/US 20, 95th Street north to 71st Street in Chicago's Grand Crossing neighborhood.
 It was named after the recently deceased Dan Ryan, Jr., who was President of the Cook County Board of Commissioners who had worked to accelerate construction of Chicago-area expressways.
 A year later on December 15, 1962, the 8 mi stretch of the Dan Ryan between 71st Street and I-90/Eisenhower Expressway (now signed as I-290) opened to the public as well as a 0.2 mi stretch that connected it to the Bishop Ford Freeway (then known as the Calumet Expressway).
 During the planning stages it was also known as the South Route Expressway.

+In 1973 an elevated segment sank and was closed to traffic in May.
+A similar sinking occurred in 1966, according to Chicago Tribune archives.